The Men - The Commander listing

 U-767 11 Sep 1943 18 Jun 1944 (+) 1 patrol (28 days)

-The engineer Dipl.
+Dipl.
 Ing.
-Walter Dankleff joined the Kriegsmarine in 1935.
-He served with escort flotillas in the Baltic from Sep 1940 to Jan 1943, the last 6 months as Commander of the 2nd Sperrbrecher flotilla.
-Sperrbrecher were former merchant ships loaded with anti-aircraft armament and loaded with cork and wood, making them almost unsinkable.
+(Msc in Engineering) Walter Dankleff joined the Kriegsmarine in 1935.
+He served with escort flotillas in the Baltic Sep 1940 - Jan 1943, for the last six months as Commander of the 2nd Sperrbrecher Flotilla.
+Sperrbrecher were former merchant ships fitted with anti-aircraft armament and loaded with cork and wood, making them almost unsinkable.

-In Jan 1943 Dankleff joined the U-boat force and began his training.
-In July he started his U-boat Commander courses at the 24th flotilla.
-From Aug to Sept he was in U-boat familiarization (Baubelehrung) until taking command of the U-767 on 11 Sept 1943.
+Dankleff joined the U-boat force in Jan 1943, and in July started U-boat Commander training with the 24th (Training) Flotilla.
+From Aug to Sept he attended U-boat construction familiarization (Baubelehrung) in preparation for his commissioning U-767 on 11 Sept 1943.
+Dankleff was, at 36, older than most U-boat commanders when he took command of U-767.

 Oblt.
-Walter Dankleff and 48 of his men died when U-767 was sunk 18 June, 1944 in the English Channel south-west of Guernsey, in position 49.03N, 03.13W, by depth charges from the British destroyers HMS Fame, HMS Inconstant and HMS Havelock.
+Walter Dankleff and 48 of his men died when U-767 was sunk on 18 June 1944 in the English Channel SW of Guernsey in position 49.03N, 03.13W, by depth charges from the British destroyers HMS Fame, HMS Inconstant and HMS Havelock.
 There was one survivor (Niestlé, 1998).

 Sources